Kamarajar port to become ‘Cape’ compliant

 The Kamarajar port at Ennore in North Chennai will become Cape compliant - to handle large Capesize ships - by investing ₹325 crore in the dredging project this fiscal.
 For this, the Kamarajar Port Ltd (KPL), a subsidiary of the Chennai Port Authority (CPA), will dredge the port’s berth to 18 m draft from the present 16 m to attract such large size vessels.

-For the project, the KPL has issued global tender to carry out capital dredging of harbour basin to 20.5 m; deepening of the inner approach channel to 22 m; deepening the outer approach channel from existing levels to 23 m and lengthening the approach channel to 23 m.
+For the project, the KPL has issued a global tender to carry out capital dredging of the harbour basin to 20.5 m; deepening of the inner approach channel to 22 m; deepening the outer approach channel from existing levels to 23 m, and lengthening the approach channel to 23 m.

 Capesize ships

 Capesize ships are the largest dry cargo ships and too large to transit the Suez Canal (Suezmax limits) or Panama Canal (Neopanamax limits).
-They have to pass either Cape of Good hope or Cape Horn (southernmost point of Americas) to traverse between oceans.
+They have to pass either Cape Agulhas or Cape Horn to traverse between oceans.

 The all-weather Kamarajar port has a cargo handling capacity of 57.44 million tonnes (mt) with nine operational berths, out of which three are for handling bulk coal; two for handling liquid cargo (POL, LPG & LNG); two for automobile export/import and associated capital goods and one each to handle container and multi cargo.